openstack-archive/kloudbuster/doc/source/installation.rst

-In order to upload the KloudBuster Image to the cloud under test, the image must be downloaded from the OpenStack App Catalog either directly from the OpenStack App Catalog (if you have direct access to the Internet) or through an intermediate location such as a jump host (a jump host has access to both Internet and the cloud under test and can be used to download the image from the App Catalog and upload to Glance using either a Glance CLI command or via Horizon
+In order to upload the KloudBuster Image to the cloud under test, the image must be downloaded from the OpenStack App Catalog either directly from the OpenStack App Catalog (if you have direct access to the Internet) or through an intermediate location such as a laptop that has Internet access or a jump host (a jump host has access to both Internet and the cloud under test and can be used to download the image from the App Catalog and upload to Glance using either a Glance CLI command or via Horizon